daytonaio/content/guides/20250105_daytona_gpu_utilization.md

   WSL2 and CUDA Compatible GPU and its drivers.

-You can find the Github repository where my devcontainer configuration files which i used for this guide [here](https://github.com/stdthoth/daytona-gpu-utilization).
+You can find the Github repository where my devcontainer configuration files which I used for this guide [here](https://github.com/stdthoth/daytona-gpu-utilization).

 ## Installation and Verification of Nvidia Drivers and Toolkit